 The Eiger Trail hike is one of the most popular routes in Switzerland because the path leads hikers directly under the world-famous Eiger North Face Wall, which is renowned as one of the toughest climbs in the world.

-It isn’t long before you will reach the Eiger viewing area.
-It’s about 2km into the trail and there will likely be a little gathering of people and possibly some local cows.
-Here you will look up towards Eiger Mountain and if you read the signs, you can even identify the path the climbers use to scale the North Face wall of Eiger.
+After walking for about 2km into the trail, you will soon arrive at the Eiger viewing area.
+You will probably notice a small group of people and maybe even some local cows.
+This is the perfect spot to admire the Eiger Mountain.
+If you read the signs, you can even identify the climbing path that the climbers use to scale the North Face wall of Eiger.

 Want more details and photos?
 View the full blog post here: THE EIGER TRAIL HIKE: EIGERGLETSCHER TO ALPIGLEN